stoplightio/prism/docs/guides/http-client.md

 The response object has all the information you need, including the used configuration object.

-2. You can override the configuration object on the request level if you prefer
+### Override the configuration object on the request level

 ```ts
 const config = { validateResponse: false };